AdaptableTools/connectifi-fdc3-demo/README.md

 This demo app illustrates some AdapTable FDC3 2.0 features using [Connectifi](https://www.connectifi.co/) as the desktop agent.

-AdapTable provides comprehensive [FDC3 functionality](https://docs.adaptabletools.com/guide/handbook-fdc3) including ability to raise and listen to Intents and broadcast and listen to Context.
+AdapTable provides comprehensive [FDC3 functionality](https://docs.adaptabletools.com/guide/handbook-fdc3) including ability to raise and listen for Intents and broadcast and listen for Context.

 > The app requires AdapTable Version 16.0.3 and higher (and AG Grid 30.0 and higher)